JaneliaSciComp/modular-devices/README.md

 control the device.
 Each firmware/software server object adds a set of methods, parameters, fields, and callbacks to the device.
 Every device may consist of several layers of firmware/software server objects.
-Each layer extends or modififies the layer beneath it, like inheritance and composition in traditional object oriented software.
+Each layer extends or modifies the layer beneath it, like inheritance and composition in traditional object oriented software.
 Lower layers may provide general features specific to the particular hardware it is running on, while higher layers may add